anonjnr/discord_bot/README.md

 sudo chmod 777 data.txt
 ```

-Open `data.txt` (`sudo nano data.txt`) and fill in the token for Discord, the role ID's for the administrators/ mods of your server (find out by `\@ROLE_MENTION` into chat on server), reddit api client ID/ client secret/ user agent, ID auf the author (same method as with roles `\@AUTHER_MENTION`) and the goodreads key.
+Open `data_bcad.log` (`sudo nano logs/data_bcad.log`) and fill in the token for Discord, the role ID's for the administrators/ mods of your server (find out by `\@ROLE_MENTION` into chat on server), reddit api client ID/ client secret/ user agent, ID auf the author (same method as with roles `\@AUTHER_MENTION`) and the goodreads key.

-If you don't want to use one or more of those, just leave them blank in the `data.txt`.
-In the `bcad_bot.py` you will have to commend out/ delete everything, you don't want to use (for editing use `sudo nano bcad_bot.py`).
+If you don't want to use one or more of those, just leave them blank in the `data_bcad.log`.
+In the `bcad_bot3.6.py` you will have to commend out/ delete everything, you don't want to use (for editing use `sudo nano bcad_bot3.6.py`).

-To start the bot simply use `python3.6 bcad_bot.py`.
+To start the bot simply use `python3.6 bcad_bot3.6.py`.

 If you run into any issues, look up the documentation as provided on top of this `readme.md` or file an issue.